Whitehaven: Cumberland Curled Hair Ltd

-In 1945, Kurt Oppenheim, a 26-year-old refugee from Nazi Germany, bought the abandoned Whitehaven Brewery site on Inkerman Terrace and began using it to prove both a home for the family and a factory to house the production of curled hair.
-Curled hair was used as the a part of the filling for bed mattresses, railway and carriage seating, car and domestic upholstery and when rubberised it was used in flooring.
-Kurt's family had been in the curled hair manufacturing business for many generations in Kassel, Germany and had factories in Kassel and Basel, Switzerland but after the war there was little left of the business, and it offered no assistance to Kurt who started in Whitehaven on a small amount of borrowed funds.
+In 1945, Kurt Oppenheim, a 26-year-old refugee from Nazi Germany, bought the abandoned Whitehaven Brewery site on Inkerman Terrace and began using it as a home for the family and a factory to house the production of curled hair.
+Curled hair was utilised as part of the filling for bed mattresses, railway and carriage seating, car and domestic upholstery and when rubberised it was used in flooring.

+Oppenheim's family had been in the curled hair manufacturing business for many generations in Kassel, Germany, with factories in Kassel and Basel, Switzerland.
+After the war, however, little of the business remained.
+Oppenheim started up again in Whitehaven on a small amount of borrowed funds.
 The product was manufactured from horse and cow hair sourced from China and Argentina.
-Hair was cleansed, spun into rope (on machinery mainly produced in continental Europe) and then the rope was broken up to produce the hair with a spring like curl in it.
+Hair was cleansed, spun into rope on machinery mainly produced in continental Europe and then the rope was broken up to produce the hair with a spring-like curl in it.
 This bulky product was bagged and sent off to customers all over the UK.

-With the introduction of synthetic upholstery fillings in the late 1950s and early '60s, the UK curled hair business began to contract and Cumberland Curled Hair consolidated the industry by buying up competitors that were closing down and moved their production to Whitehaven.
-The business expanded into a factory in Hensingham industrial area and brought employment to about eighty people of the town.
+With the introduction of synthetic upholstery fillings in the late 1950s and early 1960s, the UK curled hair business began to contract and Cumberland Curled Hair consolidated the industry by buying up competitors that were closing down and moved their production to Whitehaven.
+The business expanded into a factory in the Hensingham industrial area and brought employment to about eighty people of the town.